Weir Flow Calculator: Rectangular, V-Notch, and Cipolletti Discharge

 PDF Export

-Export flow calculations and rating table as a branded PDF for compliance records or field reference.
+Export flow calculations and rating table as a branded PDF for project records or field reference.
+Permit/compliance flow reporting still requires the regulator-approved measurement method.

 Assumptions